johnalison/obsidian-notes/Journal/20 March 2025 Thursday.md

 - Need to plot from different files
 - `python plots/makeRocPlot.py hists/histAll_20250304_a100c66.coffea hists/histAll_signals_cHHHX_20250304_a100c66.coffea --outputFolder roc_curves`
 - [ ] Run to make phh plots (SR and HH region)
-- [ ] Curves for different k-lambdas
+- [x] Curves for different k-lambdas
+- Found spikes in kl = 2.45 sample

 # Chat [[Tony Boyle]]
 - Needs to reorgaize code to do event loop and other jet loop